Sara Underwood Flaunts Figure In Revealing Swimsuit While Soaking In ‘Hippie Hot Tub’

 Fans of Sara know that she and Jacob live in a tiny home nestled in the Pacific Northwest.
 Her Instagram is filled with photos of their projects, as well as the many places they have traveled.

-Fans wanting to see what Sara will shared next can follow her Instagram account.
+Fans wanting to see what Sara will share next can follow her Instagram account.